cyx/cyrildavid.com/articles/understanding-rack.markdown

 run Hello
 </pre>

-## Exercise: build a simple sinatra clone
+## Exercise: build a simple Sinatra clone

 Of course we can't build every single feature of Sinatra, but we can try to trim down the requirements to only